How To Directory

 The system used is called First Past the Post, so whichever candidate gets the largest number of votes is the winner.

-Once you’ve elected your new committee, they take office immediately.
-The Committee must update their committee information on the Student Groups Hub provided by the Students’ Union at www.susu.org (or failing that inform the Students’ Union’s Student Groups Officer, via firstname.lastname@example.org) within one week.
+Once you’ve elected your new committee, they can take office immediately or at an appropriate point in the future (i.e. after the final event/activity of this academic year).
+The Committee must update their committee information on the Student Groups Hub provided by the Students’ Union at www.susu.org , ideally within one week of the AGM itself, but prior to the deadline above.

-The outgoing Committee must transfer all relevant information and documentation to the new Committee, or to the President, within two weeks.
+The outgoing Committee must transfer all relevant information and documentation to the new Committee, or to the President, as soon as reasonably possible.
 You can find out more about how to run a succesful handover here.